 To become a paralegal is to become many things.
 An interviewer, a gopher, a secretary, and a courtroom assistant.
 There are many aspects of the paralegal profession that may interest you, but here we’d like to present 20 great reasons to become a paralegal.

 If you decide to work as a paralegal, you’re in luck!
 Demand for paralegals is growing.
 Unlike many professions with similar education requirements, the industry growth for paralegals looks stable over the next eight years.
 WIth relatively short education and certification tracks, you can quickly take advantage of the opportunities being a paralegal provides.

 A new paralegal has some control over their opportunities, as learning some more advanced computer and database management skills can make you stand out among the crowd of applicants.

 The demand is even better in urban centers, so if you’re looking to live or relocate to a metropolitan area, your job prospects will improve considerably.

-Paralegals make it so lawyers can function, but law firms depend on quality, skillful, and organized paralegals to make their important work flow smoothly, quickly, and efficiently.
-A good paralegal more than makes up for his or her salary through that efficiency of process.
+Paralegals make it so lawyers can function, but law firms depend on quality, skillfulness, and organized paralegals to make their important workflow smoothly, quickly, and efficiently.
+A good paralegal more than makes up for his or her salary through that efficiency of the process.